-Viewing a prompt as a composition of informational components, we show that on question answering tasks, certain attention heads perform various operations on the prompt at different stages of inference and layers, as depicted in Figure \ref{fig:overview}.
+On question answering tasks, we show that by viewing a prompt as a composition of informational components, certain attention heads perform various operations on the prompt at different stages of inference and layers (Figure \ref{fig:overview}).
 Our method identifies two groups of heads based on their functions: \emph{parametric heads} that encode relational knowledge \citep{petroni-etal-2019-language, geva-etal-2023-dissecting} and \emph{in-context heads} responsible for processing information in the prompt.
 Further, as in-context heads need to understand which prompt components to process and how, we hypothesize that they specialize to fill their respective roles.

 Our analysis shows that in-context heads can indeed execute specialized functions such as instruction comprehension and retrieval of relevant contextual information.
 To investigate this further, we curate a controlled biography dataset with entities extracted from Wikidata~\citep{wikidata}.
 Remarkably, we find that through compressing them to FVs or modifying their weights, both in-context and parametric heads can induce specific, targeted functions.